How To Get Rid Of Cat Hairballs (What Helped My Cat)

 I thought frequent hairballs were just one of those normal cat things you deal with sometimes.

-But when your cat keeps gagging, hacking, or trying to throw up hairballs over and over again, there’s usually a reason behind it.
+But when your cat keeps gagging, hacking, or trying to throw something up over and over again, there’s usually a reason behind it.

 Frequently Asked Questions